 So how do you implement cell phones in the workplace policies and make sure they’re actually working?
 Give them the right tools.
 A mobile team communication app like Beekeeper gives your entire team one central hub for communication and information sharing, right at their fingertips.

-Employees can instantly share real-time updates with their coworkers via one-on-one or group messaging.
+Employees can instantly share real-time updates with their coworkers via one-on-one or group messaging on their cell phones.
 There’s even a feature called streams where users can post updates to targeted groups based on topicality, location, or job functions.
 Essentially, a digital communication tool like Beekeeper gives the right people the right information at the right time.

-Here’s why it is, in fact, OK to let your employees use mobile phones at work.
+Here’s why it is, in fact, OK to let your employees use their cell phone at work.

 It Shows Employees that You Respect Them

 It also just comes down to good hiring.
 If you hire the right people, you can give them more freedom.
-Jesse Harrison, founder of the employee justice legal team, has this to say about cell phone policies in the workplace.
+Jesse Harrison, founder of the employee justice legal team, has this to say about having a company cell phone policy at work.

 There is no reason to ban them,” he says.
 “What do I care what employees do with their mobile phones?
 Furthermore, if an employee is unable to use their mobile phone in the workplace, they will be more distracted because they are thinking about the ‘forbidden fruit’.
 Not having access to a mobile phone is more of a distraction than having access to it.